Frequently asked questions

 Mt Helen (Peter Lalor and Bella Guerin) and Camp Street residents, please note, parking permits are required to park in the zone 4 residential carparks.
-Complete the student parking registration form and follow the links to the housing portal to purchase your parking permit.
+Complete the student parking registration form and follow the links to the Campus Life Portal to purchase your parking permit.
 Following payment, permits are available for collection from the FedUni Living office.

 Whilst the Federation University Australia will take care to assist with the safety of vehicles and their contents, no responsibility will be borne by the University should theft or damage occur.
 If there is an incident such as a theft or an accident, please forward details to the FedUni Living team as well as appropriate authorities.

 Quiet units are just that, quiet.
 Residents have asked for these as they are focussed on their studies and would like to live alcohol-free.
 Quiet time is from 9pm through to 9am and alcohol is not allowed within the unit at any time.
 Quiet units are available on request - please contact FedUni Living for further information.